0xProject/0x-mesh/docs/deployment.md

 	// "/ip4/3.214.190.67/tcp/60558/ipfs/16Uiu2HAmGx8Z6gdq5T5AQE54GMtqDhDFhizywTy1o28NJbAMMumF").
 	// If empty, the default bootstrap list will be used.
 	BootstrapList string `envvar:"BOOTSTRAP_LIST" default:""`
-	// OrderExpirationBuffer is the amount of time before the order's stipulated expiration time
-	// that you'd want it pruned from the Mesh node.
-	OrderExpirationBuffer time.Duration `envvar:"ORDER_EXPIRATION_BUFFER" default:"10s"`
 	// BlockPollingInterval is the polling interval to wait before checking for a new Ethereum block
 	// that might contain transactions that impact the fillability of orders stored by Mesh.
 Different
 	// chains have different block producing intervals: POW chains are typically slower (e.g., Mainnet)